pedroramos17/product-management/README.md

 # Stock management

 This project is a tutorial of the Laravel packages folio and volt, showing an app from scratch.
-The link will be disponible as soon as posible.
+The link: https://medium.com/@pedrosouza.skylabs/product-management-app-with-laravel-folio-and-volt-pt-1-50fdbed20540

 ## Why?
 I like the Laravel ecosystem, and beyond learning with anyone's contributions, maybe I can help someone.